Cathy Giessel: 2012: Senate District N election

 Giessel (left) being sworn in at the opening of the 28th Alaska State Legislature.
-Alaska legislators are typically sworn in on opening day in groups of five; to Giessel's left are Anna Fairclough, Kevin Meyer, Peter Micciche and Lesil McGuire.
+Alaska legislators are typically sworn in on opening day in groups of five; to Giessel's left are Anna Fairclough, Kevin Meyer, Peter Micciche, and Lesil McGuire.

 Though elected in 2010 to serve a four-year term, redistricting led to her being up for election again in 2012 for a new senate seat serving District N. In the August Republican primary, Giessel defeated challenger Joe Arness by 67%.
 She won the November general election, defeating Independent Ron Devon, the husband of Mudflats author Jeanne Devon, 58.8% to 40.7%.
-She campaigned on the position of pro natural resource development, in-state gasline development, increased economic development, and oil tax reform.
-Increasing oil production through oil tax reform was a decisive issue during the 2012 election and became top priority for the new senate majority caucus that was formed subsequently.
+Her campaign positions were pro natural resource development, in-state gasline development, increased economic development, and oil tax reform.
+Increasing oil production through oil tax reform was a decisive issue during the 2012 election and became a top priority for the new senate majority caucus which was formed.

 Giessel was appointed to chair the Senate Resources committee which moved Governor Parnell's oil tax reform legislation and advanced the Alaska Stand-Alone Pipeline project.